Kentucky-Fried-Circuits/DataGS/README.md

 <a name="historical"></a>
 ### Historical Data
 The Historical Data page allows the user to view data by month.
 The user may select up to 6 months to view on the same page.
 The charts display the average, min, and max values over each month for the battery state of charge, renewable watts, battery watts, load watts, and generator watts.
-Underneath the charts is the same data represented in a table as well as links to the raw data in both text and csv format.
+Underneath the charts is the same data represented in a table as well as links to the raw data in both text and CSV format.